yannamsellem/sken/README.md

 ### How do I get set up? ###

-* just clone the project
+* Just clone the project
-* configuration are in app/configs/config.json file
+* Configurations are in app/configs/config.json file
-* package.json
-* chose your own database and create a driver
+* Chose your own database and create the driver (with init and get functions)
 * Test not implement yet
+* Install components using npm install && bower install
-* npm install | npm start
+* Start the server with npm start
+* Enjoy !

 ### Contribution guidelines ###

+* Write the test script for the client side
-* i will write the tests
+* Test the base classes
-* i review my code every day

 ### Who do I talk to? ###

 * Just me
-* yann_ams@icloud.com
+* GhostxRipper <yann_ams@icloud.com>